Yamato-Security/takajo/README.md

 You can see which columns Hayabusa saves according to the different profiles [here](https://github.com/Yamato-Security/hayabusa#profiles).

 Required options:
   - `-t, --timeline timeline.csv`: CSV timeline created by Hayabusa.
   - `-e, --evtx-dir ../hayabusa-sample-evtx`: The directory of `.evtx` files you scanned with Hayabusa.

-Example 1:
+Options:
+  - `-c, --column-name EvtxColumn`: Optional: Specify a custom column name for the evtx column.
+Default is Hayabusa's default of `EvtxFile`.

+Example:

 ```bash
 takajo.exe list-undetected-evtx-files -t timeline.csv -e .\hayabusa-sample-evtx